ENJ1/aok/README.md

 ## Installation Guide
+Requirements:
+- A Chromebook, Model XE303C12
-Minimum Requirements: 4 GB or larger SD Card.
+- 4 GB or larger SD Card.
 USB's won't work.

-Recommended: 8 GB or larger SD Card.

-Developer Mode must be enabled already.
+The final install size is 2.9 GB.
+- Internet (to download about 850 MB)

 1. Download Zip
 2. Unzip by opening aok-master.zip and dragging aok-master to Downloads